koel/docs/aws-s3.md

 ## Contribution

 I'm not an AWS expert, nor do I ever want to be one.
-If you spot any problem with the code or have a better idea, please let me know.
+If you spot any problem with the code or have a better idea, [do reach out](https://github.com/koel/koel-aws/issues/new).